usachdeva/Regex-tutorial/README.md

 ### Character Classes

+A **character class** in a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
+The **bracket expressions** are considered character classes.
+There are several character classes `[]` are used to define sets of characters that the regex engine will match against.

+-   `.`: Matches any character except the newline character (\n).

+*   `\d`: Matches any Arabic numeral digit.
+This class is equivalent to the bracket expression [0-9].

+-   `\w`: Matches any alphanumeric character from the basic Latin alphabet, including the underscore (_).
+This class is equivalent to the bracket expression [A-Za-z0-9_].

+-   `\s`: Matches a single whitespace character, including tabs and line breaks

 ### The OR Operator

 In regex, the **OR** operator allows you to specify multiple alternative patterns to match.
 It is used as `|`.